dengdenglele/project-wyse/README.md

     - How to fix system not shutting down or not rebooting
     - How to fix system not booting
   - [InstallingDebianOnDellWyse 3040](https://wiki.debian.org/InstallingDebianOn/Dell/Wyse%203040)

+### Philipp, Marcel and Valentin will document the dell out of these Thin clients!